 Research and development expense for the year ended June 30, 2016 increased \$36.3 million to \$148.1 million from \$111.8 million for the year ended June 30, 2015.
 Research and development expense was \$107.0 million for the year ended June 30, 2014.
+The increases in fiscal years 2016 and 2015 are primarily due to: (i) increased clinical trial costs, particularly related to mirvetuximab soravtansine; (ii) greater third-party costs related to internal product program advancement; (iii) increase in facility-related expenses due primarily to additional laboratory and office space occupied since July 2014 and increased depreciation and amortization related to major capital equipment and improvements; and (iv) increased personnel expenses, principally due to hiring at that time and incentive compensation.
 During the year ended June 30, 2014, we recorded a \$12.8 million non-cash charge to research and development expense for technology rights obtained under the collaboration agreement executed with CytomX in January 2014.
-We had no such charges in fiscal years 2016 and 2015.
-The increases in fiscal years 2016 and 2015 are primarily due to: (i) increased clinical trial costs, particularly related to mirvetuximab soravtansine; (ii) greater third-party costs related to internal product program advancement; (iii) increase in facility-related expenses due primarily to additional laboratory and office space occupied since July 2014 and increased depreciation and amortization related to major capital equipment and improvements; and (iv) increased personnel expenses, principally due to recent hiring and incentive compensation.
+We had no such charges in the other periods presented.
 Research and development salaries and related expenses increased by \$10.6 million to \$63.2 million in the year ended June 30, 2016 compared to the year ended June 30, 2015 and increased by \$5 million in the year ended June 30, 2015 compared to the year ended June 30, 2014.
 The average number of our research personnel increased to 295 for the year ended June 30, 2016 compared to 266 for the year ended June 30, 2015.
 We had an average of 250 for the year ended June 30, 2014.
 Included in salaries and related expenses for the year ended June 30, 2016 is \$12.2 million of stock compensation costs compared to \$9.9 million and \$10.3 million of stock compensation costs for fiscal years 2015 and 2014, respectively.
 The higher stock compensation costs in fiscal year 2016 compared to fiscal years 2015 and 2014 are driven by increases in the number of annual options granted due to increases in personnel, as well as higher stock prices in fiscal 2015.